Victoria-brami/deepspeech_model2/data/README.md

     However, the user must build at first the list of the labels he will use for dataset preprocessing.
 It ahas to have the same shape as the one described in Audioset site.

-3. In a third step, the user creates the labels fro freesound files as well by running the command:
+3. In a third step, the user creates the labels for freesound files as well by running the command:

     ```
     python data/preprocess_freesound_files.py